DamianSheldon/DamianSheldon.github.io/source/_posts/2014-08-25-gai-bian-uiviewde-frameshi-yu-dao-de-wen-ti.markdown

 $ RWUIControls.framework  xcrun lipo -info RWUIControls
 ```

-###问题描述：when install Photoshop CS recently I got an error message saying that case-sensitive file system cannot be used for installation.
+###11.when install Photoshop CS recently I got an error message saying that case-sensitive file system cannot be used for installation.
 解决办法：
 I converted the default case-sensitive HFS+ partition to a case insensitive one after discovering the problem after installing a new MacBook.
 I assume here that you have enough disk space on your internal hard drive to duplicate the data and system files that you already have installed.